10 Gritty TV Shows Like Black Sails You Have to See

 1. The Last Kingdom

 The Last Kingdom takes place around 872 A.D.
 The time period had Vikings raiding England pretty frequently, terrorizing its population and looting everything.
-The main protagonist, Uhtred, is captured by Vikings and raised by them.
+The main protagonist, Uhtred, is captured and raised by Vikings.
 Which side will he be on?
 Will he choose the people who raised him or his own?

 While the plot is not historically accurate, it feels authentic and really well written.
 It does take some time to pick up the pace.
 Once it gets going, it never looks back.
 There are a lot of plot twists.
 You will be compelled to root for a character you previously loathed and vice versa.